-- ensure sufficient financial flexibility to achieve its ongoing business objectives; - maintain its private participation interests in the potential conventional and unconventional opportunities in Block VMM-37 in Colombia's Magdalena Basin (subject to the securing of a joint venture partner to operate the property) and its property interest in Namibia; and, - maximize shareholder value.
+- ensure sufficient financial flexibility to achieve its ongoing business objectives; - maintain its indirect interests in five PELs in Namibia; and, - maximize shareholder value.

 Sintana monitors its capital structure and makes adjustments, as deemed necessary, in an effort to meet its commitments and objectives.
 Sintana can manage its capital structure by issuing additional shares and debt, purchasing outstanding shares, reducing participation interests, adjusting capital spending and operating costs, and / or disposing of assets.
-The cash forecasts and capital structure are reviewed by management and the Board on an ongoing basis.
+Cash forecasts and capital structure are reviewed by management and the Board on an ongoing basis.
+There were no changes to how management manages its capital during 2023.

-Sintana considers its financial capital to be shareholders' deficiency, which comprises share capital, warrants, contributed surplus (which includes stock options and RSUs), the conversion feature of convertible debentures and deficit, which at December 31, 2022 totaled to a shareholders' equity of \$14,773,563 (December 31, 2021 - shareholders' deficiency of \$7,371,045).
+Sintana considers its financial capital to be shareholders' equity, which comprises share capital, warrants, contributed surplus (which includes stock options and RSUs), the conversion feature of convertible debentures and deficit, which at December 31, 2023 totaled to a shareholders' equity of \$13,880,331 (December 31, 2022 - \$14,773,563).